dhis2/dhis2-identity/README.md

 ### DHIS2 logo blue?

 The blue color used in the DHIS2 logo icon is purposefully not included here.
 This blue color should be used only for the logo icon, never in any other way.
-It is important for recognisability, consistency and stability that this blue color is only associated with the DHIS2 logo.
+It is important for recognizability, consistency and stability that this blue color is only associated with the DHIS2 logo.

 ---

 # Graphic Elements

-In order for DHIS2 to communicate its flexibility, graphic elements are kept ambiguious and avoid associating with any particular industry (for example; healthcare).
+In order for DHIS2 to communicate its flexibility, graphic elements are kept ambiguous and avoid associating with any particular industry (for example; healthcare).
 The following graphic elements are based on the forms and angles that make up the DHIS2 logo.

 ![graphic example][graphicexample]

 ### Oblong shape

-The oblong shape that makes up the DHIS2 logo can be used to create a graphic pattern that adds interest and personality in an ambigous way.
+The oblong shape that makes up the DHIS2 logo can be used to create a graphic pattern that adds interest and personality in an ambiguous way.
 The soft edges communicate an approachable system.
 This graphic pattern is available in this repository in several different formats, sizes and types for use in presentations, documents and other materials.

 #### Usage

 The pattern is best used at the bottom, or sides of a document/signage.
-The pattern is available in different types: block, which has hard egdes, and faded, which fades the pattern gradually to transparent.
+The pattern is available in different types: block, which has hard edges, and faded, which fades the pattern gradually to transparent.

 See the below Examples in Use for further suggestions for usage.
 Templates are provided in this repository for common formats.